komoireashiraf/KomoireAshiraf/README.md

 Hi there 👋, My Name is Komoire Ashiraf, Am a Tech enthusiast, a Ui/Ux designer and a software engineer student.

-I’m a passionate UI/UX designer and a software engineering student at Uganda Christian University.
+I’m a passionate UI/UX design and Frontend engineering, I am an information systems student at Uganda Christain University.
 I love exploring the intersection of technology and design, and I’m always eager to learn new skills and tackle exciting projects.

 Skills:
 💻 JS, HTML, CSS, PYTHON |👨🏾‍💻 Figma, AdobeXD |⚛️ Git, SQL, React |🧠 Problem Solving |🗣️ Communication